AMReX-Astro/Castro/docs/dev/_sources/creating_a_problem.rst.txt

    provides the C++ code that defines these new plot variables.
 It does this by adding them to the ``derive_lst``—a list of derived variables that Castro knows about.
-When adding new variables, a descriptive name, Fortran routine that does the deriving, and component of ``StateData`` are specified.
+When adding new variables, a descriptive name, a C++ routine that does the deriving, and component of ``StateData`` are specified.

    The other two files provide the header and implementation of the